whizpool/smartlogs-ios/README.md

 ## License

-SmartLog is available under the MIT license.
+SmartLogs is available under the MIT license.
 See the LICENSE file for more info.